laghoule/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 - `--quickstart-profile`: this is the name of one of the profiles we put together, so you can easily pick and choose and will not have to start from scratch every time.
-Use `app-dev` for now.
+We use `app-dev` here.
 - `--git-url`: this points to a Git URL where the configuration for your cluster will be stored.
 This will contain config for the workloads and infrastructure later on.
-- `--output-path`: specifies the path to your local checkout of above Git repo, add an empty directory in there, where the infrastructure config can be stored.
-Above we added `infra-config` as an empty directory.
+- `--git-email`: the email used to commit changes to your config repository.
 - `cluster`: the name of your cluster.
 Use `eksctl get cluster` to see all clusters in your default region.